hungpham3112/calculator/README.md

 # Simple Calculator App

 This is a simple calculator built using [Streamlit](https://streamlit.io/).
 The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, and division.
+The app is already deploy in [cloud](https://simplecalculatorr.streamlit.app/)

 ## Features